ThisIsntTheWay/nixie_clock/README.md

 **Shift register:** SN74HC595N (SIPO)</br>
 **Driver IC:** K155ID1

-### Substitutions
-Not all the hardware listed here must be used in order for this project to work.

-- Microcontroller</br>
-Any MCU that is compatible with the arduino framework can be used.</br>
-The ESP32 was chosen due to its built-in wirless capabilities.

-- Shift registers</br>
-Any shift register _could_ be used, but an 8-bit **SIPO** register is highly recommended.</br>
-Chips with more or less flip-flops may need some code modifications.

-- Indicator tubes</br>
 Theoretically, any cylindrical 13 pin IN tube could be used.<br/>
-Keep in mind that the design of the PCB is based on the dimensions of the IN-16!
+The PCB will be designed with the dimensions of the IN-16 in mind though.

 ## Power
 The MCU will be driven using 5V, enough to power the shift registers and driver ICs.<br/>
 The tubes must be supplied with 180V due to their design.

 :information_source: The 180V are sourced externally.<br/>
-No DC-DC conversion circuit diagrams are provided.
+No DC-DC step-up circuit diagrams are provided.

 ## Notes
-Circuit diagrams and gerber files are stored in EasyEDA and will be uploaded once ready for prototyping.<br/>
+Circuit diagrams and gerber files are currently WIP and not yet release-ready.